yct4/ftp-server/README.md

 Steps:
 0. Setting up Go on computer and being able to build file - X
-1. Learn about ftp protocol - review the RFC and Go tutorial *
+1. Learn about ftp protocol - review the RFC and Go tutorial - X
-- practice using proftpd server and ftp or alternative clients
+- practice using proftpd server and ftp or alternative clients - X
 2. Set up main.go file with basic listener that listens for new connections
 3. Set up FTP server - implement FTP protocol
 - connection type